 My Facebook feed is a CONSTANT stream of abortion videos and blog posts these last few weeks.
 The horrors that have been exposed are truly jaw dropping, but they are also not surprising.
 What is surprising is that so many are acting as though this is some outrageous oversight of our government that if we just elected the right people then all this would be “stopped”.
-But all of this abortion talk has reminded of me of what I wrote in my book draft and I’m breaking my “silence rule” on sharing any piece of my book before it is finished to share this excerpt here today:
+But all of this abortion talk has reminded of me of what I wrote in my book draft but in the end it turned out to not be a part of the story I was telling.
+However, as time as passed.
+I see now that it is still an important part of MY story.
+So here it is:

 …..The other important thing about my surgery, happened in Pre-OP as well.
 While Dr. R was going to be performing the surgery, his boss, Dr. B-who is the head of the Fetal Medicine Department was going to be assisting him in surgery.
 Dr. B came in and went over all the options that we’d been given the night before one more time before the surgery, just to make sure we fully understood our choices.
 After going through the list, he said, “Oh, or you could get an abortion, which I’m assuming you don’t want to do because you’re here…”